 2. You don’t need to wait for your oven to preheat.
 Place pan in the oven for about 12-15 minutes.
 Watch bacon after that and cook until desired level of crispiness.
 I like mine on the crispy side so I cook it for about 15-17 minutes.
 Cooking time depends on the thickness of the slice as well.

 3. Immediately remove bacon from pan and place on paper towels to soak up grease.

 Now you’ve still got that pan full of drippings.
 And I promised no mess and no dirty dishes.
 Don’t worry, I’m a woman of my word.
 Note that at this point, you could save the drippings if that’s your type of thing (and according to the comments it’s quite important to many of you!)
 Or…when your bacon has cooled take the paper towels it was draining on and place them right on the baking sheet.
 They’ll immediately start soaking up the grease so you don’t accidentally spill on yourself, and this way you don’t have to find something to pour the oily mess into.

 Then take the foil and wrap it right up into itself until you have a little package to toss right in the garbage can.

-And as long as you didn’t pierce any holes through the foil, your pan is completely clean! (ya, ya, I know my pan doesn’t look clean, it actually looks kind of gross, but that’s not the point here.
-Trust me, it’s clean!)
+And as long as you didn’t pierce any holes through the foil, your pan is completely clean!
 Now how easy is that?
+Plus, you have the best, crispest, flattest bacon, the bacon dreams are made of!

-I especially love baking bacon when I need a whole bunch to crumble up and sprinkle on stuff like for these yummy dishes.
+I especially love baking bacon when I need a whole bunch to crumble up and sprinkle on stuff like Chicken-Bacon Stuffed Pizza Rolls, Spinach Mandarin Poppyseed Salad, and Bacon & Blue Twice Baked Potatoes.
 You can be cooking the bacon in the oven while you prep the rest of the food so you don’t have to sit there and babysit a hot skillet.